brynickson/aplc_optimisation/_build/html/_sources/installing.rst.txt

 Python using the ``gurobipy`` package.

-Register for an academic account
+Register for an Academic account
 ================================

 In order to download the Gurobi Optimizer you will need to first register for an account.